Welcome to School of the Ozarks

 School issued athletic jacket

-Girls will be expected to wear navy trouser socks or navy tights any time a skort/skirt is worn.
+?
+Girls will be allowed to wear navy trouser socks, white crew socks, or navy tights any time a skort/skirt is worn Monday through Thursday.

 Friday uniforms include:

-On Fridays, a one-tone, dark leather, practical school shoe with non-skid soles, enclosed toe, and full back must be worn.
-Belts are to be of a solid dark color as well.
+On Fridays, a one-tone, dark leather (brown, black or navy), and practical school shoe with non-skid soles, enclosed toe, and full back must be worn.
+Belts are to be of a solid dark color (brown, black, or navy) as well.
 Shirts must be tucked into the slacks or skorts at all times.
 Boots, sandals, clogs, mules, and halfbacks are not permitted.
 Non-skid soles and laces, if applicable, must be dark in color.
 Girls are not to wear heels higher than one inch.

 Jewelry, Makeup, and Hairstyle:

 Neck chains and watches should be removed for P.E. and sports.
 Hair is to be neat and clean.
-Boys’ hair should be above the eyebrows, off the collar and of uniform length.
+Boys’ hair should be above the eyebrows, off the collar, above the ears, and of uniform length.
 Facial hair is to be clean, neat, and professional.
 Girls’ hair should be neatly styled with natural hair color.
 Natural-looking highlights are permitted.
-Red, white, or navy solid color hair bows are permitted, as well as the Forsyth plaid head band form Lands End.
+School uniform plaid, red, white, or navy solid color hair bows and headbands are permitted for girls.
 Makeup is to be professional looking and not meant to draw attention to the individual.
 Jewelry should be appropriate and non-offensive.
 All questions of jewelry, makeup and hairstyle are at the discretion of the Dean of the Lab School.

-Coats and jackets that are not from the approved Lands End clothing list may be worn outside the building only and kept in the student’s locker.
+Coats and jackets that are not from the approved Parker Uniforms clothing list may be worn outside the building only and kept in the student’s locker.
 No hats will be allowed in the building.

 Computer Use Policy (before, during or after school)

-No cell phones will be allowed at school, no exceptions.
+No cell phones (including the Apple Watch) will be allowed at school, no exceptions.
 Students must obtain permission at the office or from a teacher to use the phone in the office or in a classroom.
 Outgoing calls should be of an urgent nature and should be kept brief.

 Students are not to bring electronic equipment of any kind to campus except for class use, as authorized by the teacher.